gschwind-k/6.883GNNOGB/NAS/README.md

 We update the original implementation to icnclude Bayesian Optimization and a Generalized Min-Max-Sum Readout Function.

-To run the DeeperGCN variants with the above augmentations, run the following command:
+To run the DeeperGCN variants with the above augmentations, go to the subfolder **6.883GNNOGB/NAS/deep_gcns_torch/examples/ogb/ogbg_mol/** and run the following commands:

 ## Citing FLAG